SambhavS/Phase/README.md

 **for**

 `for` in Phase is very similar to `for` in Python. `for` takes in a new variable name and either a list or variable whose value is a list.
 It then iterates through the list, allowing each value to be accessed in the loop by referring to the given variable.
 Code in the `if` block should be indented.
+The iterative variable is removed from the environment at the end of the loop.

 ## Boolean Keywords